Post-structural feminism: Hélène Cixous

 In the 1970s, Cixous began writing about the relationship between sexuality and language.
 Like many other feminist theorists, Cixous believes that human sexuality is directly tied to how people communicate in society.

 In "The Laugh of the Medusa" she discusses how women have been repressed through their bodies all through history.
 She suggests that if women are forced to remain in their bodies as a result of male repression then they can do one of two things.
 The first option is to remain trapped inside their bodies, thereby perpetuating the passivity women have been a party to throughout history.
 The second option is to use the female body as a medium of communication, a tool through which women can speak.
 This is ironic given the body, the very thing women have been defined by and trapped within, can now become a vehicle in transcending the boundaries once created by the body.

-In the original myth Medusa was a beautiful woman who confronted endless hardships that were brought about by the actions of men.
+In the original myth, Medusa was a beautiful woman who confronted endless hardships that were brought about by the actions of men.
 She was raped, killed, and beheaded by various gods.
-However even in the face of tragedy and disgrace, Medusa was still portrayed as a meaningful figure.
+However, even in the face of tragedy and disgrace, Medusa was still portrayed as a meaningful figure.
 Following the moment her head was cut off, a Pegasus flew out of her body, representing the birth of beauty.
 In the more popular version known by most today, Medusa is a monster with hair of a thousand snakes whose glance will turn anything she looks at into stone.
 Cixous claims that this monstrous image of Medusa exists only because it has been directly determined by the male gaze.
 Even though this version of the myth is misrepresentative of the original version, people continue to believe the modern version without question.

 Cixous suggests that it is important for women to expose the flaws in language that currently exist.
 Through the awareness of such flaws, as well as the invention of new ways of expression, women can overcome the obstacles that are constructed by what she labels a phallocentric discourse.
 She argues that even through attempts to expose current inadequacies, it will always be impossible to define a feminine practice of writing because this practice can never be theorized, enclosed, coded.
 "It will always surpass the discourse that regulates the phallocentric system; it does and will take place in areas other than those subordinated to philosophico-theoretical domination.
 It will be conceived of only by those who are breakers of automatisms."

 Luce Irigaray

 Born in Belgium in 1932, Irigaray is a French feminist, psychoanalytic, and cultural theorist.
 Best known works: Speculum of the Other Woman (1974) and This Sex Which is Not One (1977).

-She was inspired by the psychoanalytic theories of Jaques Lacan and the deconstruction of Jacques Derrida.
+She was inspired by the psychoanalytic theories of Jacques Lacan and the deconstruction of Jacques Derrida.
 Her work aims to reveal a perceived masculine philosophy underlying language and gestures toward a “new” feminine language that would allow women to express themselves if it could be spoken.